MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Prerequisites

-Accounts with contacts must have a unique key (called a foreign key) that connects them.
+- Accounts with contacts must have a unique key (called a foreign key) that connects them.
 For example, an account ID that exists in the account record and contact record that ties the account and contact together.
 Contacts without accounts have a null value for the foreign key.
+- At least one contact table must have a relationship defined to an account table.
+If none of your contact tables have a relationship to an account, add a blank column in one of the contact tables and map it to an account table.

 ## Select source fields